z33kz33k/mtg/README.md

 Then, I quit (Arena).

 Now, the main focus is `decks` package and `yt` module (parsing data on youtubers' decks from YT videos descriptions).

 ### What works

 * Scryfall data management via downloading bulk data with [scrython](https://github.com/NandaScott/Scrython) and wrapping it in convenient abstractions
-* Scraping YT channels for videos with decklists in descriptions (or comments) - using no less than four Python libraries to avoid bothering with Google APIs:
+* Scraping YouTube channels for videos with decklists in descriptions (or comments) - using no less than four Python libraries to avoid bothering with Google APIs:
     * [scrapetube](https://github.com/dermasmid/scrapetube),
     * [pytubefix](https://github.com/JuanBindez/pytubefix),